elennick/retry4j/README.md

 ## Retry4j

 Retry4j is a simple Java library to assist with retrying transient failure situations or unreliable code.
-Code that relies on connecting to an external resource that is intermittently available (ie: a REST API or external database connection) is a good example of where this type of logic is useful.

-There are several libraries that have similar capabilities this but I found them to either not work as advertised, to be overly complex or to be poorly documented.
 Retry4j aims to be readable, well documented and streamlined.

 ## Table of Contents